 The microwave oven transformer is possibly one of the simplest methods of making some big high voltage arcs, mainly because they are robust, cheap, and easy to hook up.
 To the bottom left I have a picture of an MOT.
 The mains input is two blade connectors on the primary coil (thick wire).
 All you need to do is give power to those connections via a lamp cable or some other means and you’ve got 2,200V coming out of the thing.
 But where does the 2,200V come out?

 Well, the HV output is a single blade connector on the secondary coil.
 It usually puts out around 2,200V at 1 amp (2,200 watts); certainly more than enough to kill you, so… DO NOT make contact with the high voltage!
 Seriously, DO NOT.
 However, just because something can be deadly doesn’t mean that it must be.
-Just don’t touch the HV output and you’ll live to tell stories about the MOT and its wonderful arcs (which are insanely bright by the way).
+Just don’t touch the HV output and you’ll live to tell stories about the MOT and its wonderful arcs (which are insanely bright).

 The secondary ground is connected to the transformer’s core, and it is neutral.